 - Faster recoveries: Due to less invasive and extensive surgery.

-- Helps patients understand their options – showing the cancer and how it can be addressed helps patients make better informed decisions about treatment.
+- Helps individuals understand their options – showing the cancer and how it can be addressed helps people make better informed decisions about treatment.

 - Allows surgeons to train future doctors on models.